Killing of Aniah Blanchard: Background

-The kidnapping and murder of Aniah Blanchard occurred in October 2019.
-Blanchard, the 19-year-old stepdaughter of Ultimate Fighting Championship (UFC) fighter Walt Harris, was reported missing on October 24.
-She had last been seen at a Chevron gas station in Auburn, Alabama, the previous night.
-A witness from the gas station claims to have seen Blanchard's kidnapping.
-Blanchard's body was found in Macon County, Alabama, one month after her disappearance.
-The cause of death was determined to be a gunshot wound.
-A suspect, identified as Ibraheem Yazeed, was arrested and charged with Blanchard's murder.
-As of January 2021, Yazeed is being held in Lee County Jail without bond.
-A judge has decided that there is probable cause for a grand jury to hear the case.
-Prosecutors are seeking the death penalty.

-Blanchard's death attracted national attention and media coverage and led to the creation of "Aniah's law," which reforms Alabama's bail system.
-If Alabama voters approve Amendment One in November 2022, one of the bills that Aniah’s Law consists of will take effect.

-Disappearance, investigation, and arrests
+Disappearance

 Blanchard was reported missing to the Auburn Police Department on October 24, 2019.

 She had last been seen by a family member on the evening of October 23.
 Blanchard and her roommate exchanged several Snapchat messages in the late-night hours.
 At 11:09 p.m., Blanchard informed her roommate that she was close to being home.
 At 11:40, Blanchard told her roommate that she was with a man named Eric, whom she had just met.
 Blanchard's phone activity ended at 11:47 p.m.
 On June 3, 2020, Auburn police detective Josh Mixon testified at a preliminary hearing that the phone died or was powered off in the area of the Clarion Inn on South College Street.
-Blanchard's roommate and parents found her behavior to be "uncharacteristic;" and it is unclear if Blanchard herself had, in fact, sent the messages.
+Blanchard's roommate and parents found her behavior to be "uncharacteristic", and it is unknown whether Blanchard wrote the final snapchat message herself.

 Surveillance video showed Blanchard in the Chevron gas station in Auburn in the late-night hours of October 23.
-Though Blanchard's phone has not been recovered, police were able to use records to trace her phone's movement.
-The phone left a Murphy Oil gas station and traveled in the direction of Longleaf Drive and Cox Road in Auburn towards a subdivision.
-It then went down Wire Road to Shug Jordan Parkway back to the area of the Chevron gas station.
-From there, it went north on South College Street towards Auburn Camp Road for a brief period before going dark in the Clarion Inn area.
+Though Blanchard's phone has not been recovered, police were able to use records to trace some of her phone's movement.
 Blanchard's vehicle was last seen on video on a tag reader near Interstate 85, just south of Veterans Boulevard and South College Street.